 Life sciences companies must be able to process massive amounts of data quickly and easily to get timely and actionable insights.
 Efficient integration, validation, and mining of clinical trial data is crucial for drug development.
 Time-to-insight is also critical in conducting successful sales and marketing campaigns as well as optimizing inventory management and supply chain logistics.
 However, many companies still rely on outdated legacy systems that create data silos, deliver inconsistent user experiences, and provide fragmented insights after a lot of manual effort.
 Such systems cannot be scaled easily to accommodate a larger volume of data or number of users.

-Modern analytics platforms can quickly and easily process information from disparate sources and store it in a single location to support diverse analytical workloads.
+Modern analytics platforms are capable of processing information from disparate sources quickly and easily and storing it in a single location to support diverse analytical workloads.
 Teams can perform self-service analytics and have access to real-time data for informed decision-making.
 Improved performance results in faster innovation and time to market.

 3. Lack of Collaboration

 Access to diverse data sources improves decision-making.
 Life sciences companies deal with volumes of sensitive data, often requiring back-and-forth collaboration.
 During clinical trials, patient records and lab results are exchanged across different departments and a variety of partners throughout the process.
 But disparate, legacy systems are not built to support the fast, easy, and secure transfer of data, causing companies to rely on manual, insecure processes.

 Building a modern data warehouse enables you to provide a secure and seamless exchange of sensitive data at scale to facilitate collaboration and data exchange across different entities.
 Organizations can provide both internal and external users access to real-time data, enabling deeper insights and better decisions.
 During pandemics like COVID-19, these capabilities can enable life sciences companies to connect their data and create a repository that can provide insights to combat the pandemic.